Is it OK to get a cast wet?

 It depends on the type of cast.
 For example:

-Plaster casts are meant to stay dry.
+- Plaster casts are meant to stay dry.
 If your child has a plaster cast over cloth wrapping, do what you can to keep the cast dry.
-During daily bathing, consider covering your child's cast in a plastic bag, taping the bag shut and keeping the cast outside of the shower or tub — or using another type of waterproof shield.
+During daily bathing, consider covering your child's cast in two layers of plastic, sealed with duct tape — or using another type of waterproof shield.
+Also, keep the cast outside of the shower or tub.

 To dry any type of cast, use a hair dryer on a cool setting.
-Don't use a warm or hot setting, which could burn your child's skin.
-You might also use a vacuum cleaner hose to pull air through the cast and speed up the drying process.
+Don't use a warm or hot setting, which could cause a burn.
+You might also try a vacuum cleaner hose because it will pull air through the cast and speed up the drying process.

 How can my child keep his or her cast in good shape?